scipy-conference/scipy_proceedings/papers/91_reiss/91_reiss.rst

                 sentences, person_names,
                 "sentence", "person")))

-We also support using SpaCy's `DisplaCy` visualization library to display dependency parse trees stored in DataFrames.
+We also support using spaCy's `DisplaCy` visualization library to display dependency parse trees stored in DataFrames.
 Users can filter the output of the language model using Pandas operations, then display the resulting subgraph of the parse tree in a Jupyter notebook.
 This display facility will work with